Ordering Interior Storm Windows

 We can come to your house and do all the measuring for you, for a fee based on the distance between your house and us.

-Note: Window with either dimension exceeding 4' (or 5' in the case of triple pane interior storms) will require a cross-brace to ensure stiffness.
+Note: Window with either dimension exceeding 44" (or 50" in the case of triple pane interior storms) will require a cross-brace to ensure stiffness.
 If the window exceeds that in both dimensions, multiple cross-braces will be needed.
-Additionally, window for which the shortest dimension exceeds 39 inches, will also require a cross-brace.
 If there is a particular placement of the cross-brace that you want be sure to note that down.

 We can build interior storm out of any wood, but in the interest of economy, we generally use either select grade pine with very few knots, or bright white primed pine.
 We can also match your existing trim-work in either wood or paint at an additional cost.

 We price on a basic time and materials basis.
-Most double pane windows will cost between $30 - $60 for primed wood, and $30 - $50 for select pine.
+Most double pane windows will cost between $35 - $60 for primed wood, and $30 - $50 for select pine.
 For triple pane windows, and for more exact prices and options, contact us for a quote.
 We can measure your windows, and delivery the completed windows for a fee (based on miles we need to travel).